-Bulletproofs [21, 25] are based on the discrete logarithm problem and have no trusted setup.
+Bulletproofs [22, 26] are based on the discrete logarithm problem and have no trusted setup.
 Their proof sizes are logarithmic, which is achieved through the use of an inner product argument.
 On the downside the verification time is high.
 Although Bulletproofs lend themselves well to batching, even batched proofs require a computation per proof that depends on the size of the circuit.
 The prover costs for Bulletproofs are typically high due to the use of expensive cryptographic operations.
 For very small circuits, such as for range proofs, Bulletproofs have the advantage of having relatively low concrete overhead.

-Using knowledge assumptions, it is possible to build zk-SNARKs [14, 17, 33, 43, 45, 52, 55].
-These have constant sized proofs and verifier times that depend solely on the instance.
-However, they typically rely on using circuit-specific quadratic span programs or quadratic arithmetic programs [38].
+Using knowledge assumptions, it is possible to build zk-SNARKs [15, 18, 35, 45, 47, 54, 58].
+These have constant-sized proofs and verifier times that depend solely on the instance.
+However, they typically rely on using circuit-specific quadratic span programs or quadratic arithmetic programs [40].
 As such the common reference strings are not updatable or universal [12].
-The prover costs for zk-SNARKs are typically high due to the use of expensive cryptographic operations, although a recent work has looked into methods to distribute these costs [59].
+The prover costs for zk-SNARKs are typically high due to the use of expensive cryptographic operations, although recent work has looked into methods to distribute these costs [63].
+For the QAP-based SNARKs one could use ValiantâĂŹs universal circuit construction [55, 59] to achieve universality but this would introduce a log(n) multiplicative overhead.

-Groth et. al. [44] introduced the notion of updateability for structured reference strings and built a zk-SNARK from an updatable and universal string.
-The way they achieved these results was by including a null space argument to show that a quadratic arithmetic circuit is satisfied.
+Groth et al. [46] introduced the notion of updatability for structured reference strings and built a zk-SNARK from an updatable and universal string.
+They achieved these results by including a null space argument to show that a quadratic arithmetic circuit is satisfied.
 However, computing this null space requires expensive Gaussian elimination.
 Even as a one-off cost, this is often unrealistic.
 Further, although they can have linear-sized structured reference strings for the prover and verifier, to allow for updatability they require a global string with $O(n^2)$ elements.